 Hello, dear friends of the Cinnamon Bear!
 It is day 7 of our adventure!
 A week has gone by, and Judy and Jimmy and the Cinnamon Bear just keep running into all kinds of trouble trying to get their silver star back!
 Will they get it back in time for Christmas?
 Well, just listen and see!

 Elliott Lewis (November 28, 1917 – May 23, 1990) is the voice of Presto the Magician.
 I love his voice.
 It reminds me of Snagglepuss!
 Elliott Lewis went west to first study law, but he began to love acting instead.
 He was a very popular personality in radio, and acted in hundreds of shows.
 He played Archie Goodwin in the 1945 radio series The Amazing Nero Wolfe, which also starred Francis X. Bushman.
 In addition to his extensive work in radio, he was also in a few films.
 He was a master sergeant in wartime, and supervised shows made for the Armed Forces Radio Network.

 The second featured voice in this episode is that of Penelope the Pelican, played by Elvia Allman (September 19, 1904 – March 6, 1992).
-I found it extremely interesting that she was the boss on the I Love Lucy Episode “Job Switching”, where the girls went to work at the candy factory.
+I found it extremely interesting that she was the boss on the I Love Lucy E\episode “Job Switching”, where the girls went to work at the candy factory.
 This fact just blew my mind when I discovered this!
 She is also known to voice Clarabelle Cow, although there is no indication in which episodes she voiced the bovine.
 In addition, she voiced some other characters in cartoons directed by Leon Schlesinger which were released by Warner Bros.
 My favorite Elvia Allman bit is her radio show Komedy Kingdom where she plays Queen of Mirth.
 She was in film, television, and radio, making her another veteran that we can add to our growing list of credentials on this sweet little program.

 The Cinnamon Bear Episode 7 – Presto the Magician